-Non Restraint ☁️ quality
+Non Restraint ☁️ dark quality View in explorer

 A person endowed with the two qualities of guarding the sense doors and moderation in eating lives with discontentedness in this very life and after death, a bad destination is expected.